mapbox/mapbox-gl-js/.github/ISSUE_TEMPLATE/Bug_report.md

  - Include a link to a minimal demonstration of the bug.
 We recommend using https://jsbin.com.
  - Ensure you can reproduce the bug using the latest release.
  - Check the console for relevant errors and warnings
- - Only post to report a bug or request a feature.
+ - Only post to report a bug.
+For feature requests, please use https://github.com/mapbox/mapbox-gl-js/issues/new?template=Feature_request.md instead.
 Direct all other questions to https://stackoverflow.com/questions/tagged/mapbox-gl-js

 -->